Rosovskyy/IntegralMultithreading/README.md

 ## License and copyright
-© Roman Milishcuk and Serhiy Rosovskyy, students of the Ukrainian Catholic University
+© Evhenii Molodtsov and Serhiy Rosovskyy, students of the Ukrainian Catholic University